 Upon acceptance to GSW, students who wish to enter the School of Nursing LPN- BSN Program must apply and be accepted at the upper division level.
-This generally occurs during the second year of full-time study at the University.
+This generally occurs during the second year of fulltime study at the University.
 Students are first enrolled at GSW as Pre-LPN Nursing Students.
 This allows the student to satisfy the Core curriculum requirements in the first two years of study.
-Pre-Nursing LPN students are assigned a nursing advisor, giving the student guidance to follow their Model Plan of Study through to graduation.
+Pre-Nursing LPN students are assigned a professional nursing advisor, giving the student guidance to follow their Model Plan of Study through to graduation.

-There are two admission cycles for LPN-BSN students, summer and fall.
-Students anticipating qualifying for entrance in the summer semester must apply for admission to the program by January 15.
-Students anticipating qualifying for entrance in the fall semester must apply for admission by February 15.
 Students should contact the School of Nursing Student Services Coordinator for more information, or visit the School of Nursing website for application instructions and forms.